November 22, 2022

 • Having your period.
 You may retain water in the week or so before you start your period, which can cause bloating.

 • Gaining weight.
-Added pounds often end up around the belly, so there’s less room for the stomach to stretch.
+Added pounds often end up around the belly, so the stomach has less room to stretch.

-1. Understand your food issues.
+• Understand your food issues.
 Food allergies and intolerances can cause your body to produce excess gas, which makes you feel bloated.
 Testing for food issues can be inaccurate or inconclusive, so the best approach is trial and error.
 Keep track of what you eat and how you feel afterward for several weeks.
-You’ll likely detect foods that cause bloating for you, and you can eliminate them from your diet or consume smaller quantities of them.
+You’ll likely detect foods that cause bloating, and you can eliminate them from your diet or consume smaller quantities of them.

-2. Eat and drink slowly.
+• Eat and drink slowly.
 Consuming foods and beverages quickly can cause you to swallow air, which increases bloating.
-As an added benefit, enjoying meals at a more leisurely pace may help you more readily detect that you’re full and help with weight management.
+As an added benefit, enjoying meals at a leisurely pace makes it easier to detect that you’re full and can help with weight management.

-4. Eat moderate amounts of fiber and high-fat foods.
-Both are essential to a healthy diet but consuming either in excess can cause bloating.
+• Eat moderate amounts of fiber and high-fat foods.
+Both are essential to a healthy diet, but excess consumption can cause bloating.
 So, you don’t want to eliminate them.
-But it can be helpful to reduce your intake and monitor the results to determine how much you can eat without bloating.
+However, it can be helpful to reduce your intake and monitor the results to determine how much you can eat without bloating.

 Talk with Your Baptist Health Physician About Bloating

 Bloating is an unpleasant sensation you don’t have to “just live with.”
-If you experience frequent bloating, talk with your Baptist Health physician.
+If you wonder, “Why am I bloated after eating all the time?” or “How do I get rid of constant bloating?” your Baptist Health physician can help.
 (You can find a doctor using our online provider directory if you don’t have one.)

 They can diagnose the cause of your bloating and recommend lifestyle changes, treatment, or both.
-If appropriate, your doctor can also refer you to a gastroenterologist, which is a doctor that specializes in the digestive tract.
+If appropriate, your doctor can also refer you to a gastroenterologist, which is a physician specializing in the digestive tract.

 Learn More.